harrischristiansen/MembersPortal/README.md

 ## Synopsis

-This Members Tracking Portal is developed for the use of Clubs, Organizations, and such who are looking for a tool to keep a record of their members, their information, and what events they attend.
+A web application for clubs and organizations to manage their members and events.
+Members can create accounts and manage their profile (including name, contact info, links, projects, work, and events attended).
+The portal also includes an event management system, including registration, checkin, attendee messaging, and analytics.

-This Members Tracking Portal was originally developed for Purdue Hackers.
+This project was originally developed for Purdue Hackers.
 Purdue Hackers is a community of students who collaborate, learn, and build kick-ass technical projects.
 This project was developed to function as a public manifest of the members of Purdue Hackers, store their information, and record their attendance at events.

 ## Features